News & Reviews

 All the world’s a stage – Concert Review

 All the world’s a stage – or – No holds ‘Bard’ The Vivace chorus and The Brandenburg Sinfonia directed by Jeremy Backhouse joined forces with members of the Guildford Shakespeare Company to present an evening of Shakespearian delight at GLive on Saturday evening.
-The works of Shakespeare have influenced composers […]
+The works of Shakespeare have influenced composers from his own time until […]

 Read more